 The Collaborative Ocular Melanoma Study (COMS) has shown that there is no difference in 5-year all-cause mortality for large- and medium-sized choroidal melanomas in enucleation or brachytherapy [20].
-Nowadays, it is standard practice to achieve local tumor control, minimize radiation-induced damage, and preserve the eye.
-In our case, the tumor was defined as large uveal melanoma depending on the COMS classification.
-Radiotherapy as a globe-sparing technique was the therapy of choice.
-Reported tumor control rates after SRS are 84-100%, with eye preservation in 78-97.4% of cases [21].
-The justification for using the high-precision ZAP-X® delivery system to treat this patient was in order to offer the patient a therapy without the need for retrobulbar anesthesia and surgical intervention in an outpatient setting.
+So nowadays we try to achieve local tumor control, minimize radiation induced damage to preserve the eye.
+In our case the tumor was defined as large uveal melanoma depending the COMS classification.
+Therefore a brachytherapy was not suitable.
+Radiotherapy as a globe sparing technique was the therapy of choice.
+Reported tumor control rates after SRS are 84-100% with eye preservation in 78-97.4% of cases [21].
+The justification for using the high precision ZAP-X® delivery system to treat this patient was in order to offer the patient a gentle and as pleasant therapy as possible without the need for retrobulbar anesthesia and surgical intervention in an outpatient setting.

 Proton beam therapy represents a well-established treatment option for patients diagnosed with uveal melanoma, particularly in Switzerland.
 The treatment procedure typically entails the placement of tantalum clips to ensure precise eye positioning during radiotherapy, followed by the administration of proton irradiation.
 The short-term burden associated with proton therapy in patients with uveal melanoma has rarely been addressed.
-In addition to an operation, the patient must spend several days to receive the fractionated proton therapy.
-The quality of life and treatment burden associated with this procedure differs significantly from that of ZAP-X[®] SRS, which can be delivered in a single outpatient session [22].
-In a quantification of dose perturbations induced by external and internal accessories in ocular proton therapy, Carnicer et al. could show that tantalum clips can produce important dose shadows (-20% behind the clip parallel to the beam and range reduction of 1.1 mm) and bands of overdose (15%) [23].
+Beside an operation the patient must spent several days to receive the fractionated proton therapy.
+The quality of life and treatment burden associated with this procedure differs significantly from that of ZAP-X® SRS, which can be delivered in a single outpatient session [22].
+In a Quantification of dose perturbations induced by external and internal accessories in ocular proton therapy Carnicer et al. could show that Tantalum clips can produce important dose shadows (-20% behind the clip parallel to the beam and range reduction of 1.1 mm) and bands of overdose (15%) [23].
 The much-cited advantage of the Bragg peak only comes into play in the direction of propagation - unfortunately, the dose distribution is not so sharply limited laterally.
 Ptaszkiewicz et al. described the dose perturbation behind tantalum clips in ocular proton therapy.
 The measurements of dose modification due to tantalum clips showed underdosing ranged from 4% to 32% [24].

 In contrast to surgical enucleation of the ocular globe, SRS enables organ conservation without compromising overall survival.
-The utilization of SRS using ZAP-X^{$^{\odot}$} obviates the necessity for retrobulbar anesthesia, thereby enabling the entire treatment to be conducted on an outpatient basis.
+The utilization of SRS using ZAP- X^{\odot} obviates the necessity for retrobulbar anesthesia, thereby enabling the entire treatment to be conducted on an outpatient basis.

 Regarding radiation therapy-related complications, only cataract formation was observed in our patient.
 The most common complications are cataracts, with a reported incidence ranging from 4% to 69%, and radiation retinopathy, reported in 5-68% of cases.
 The onset of radiation retinopathy occurs between 6 months and 3 years after radiation therapy [25].
 Radiation-related complications are responsible for approximately half of secondary enucleations, the leading cause being neovascular glaucoma.
 A poor visual outcome is mainly associated with the presence of radiation retinopathy and radiation optic neuropathy [26].
 There are currently no drugs approved for the treatment of radiation retinopathy.
-However, some drugs that have shown efficacy, although used off-label, include anti-VEGF agents and corticosteroids [27].
-The therapy regime in our case to prevent radiation retinopathy and neovascular glaucoma is the use of anti-VEGF every 2 months (Regeneron Pharmaceuticals, Inc., Tarrytown, USA; intravitreal ziv-aflibercept 1.25 mg/0.05 ml) alternating with corticosteroids intravitreal every 2 months (Sooft s.p.a., Fermo, Italy; Vitreal S 0.1 ml).
-The 12-month results did not show any radiation retinopathy until now.
+However, some drugs that have shown efficacy, although used off label, include anti-VEGF agents and corticosteroids [27].
+The therapy regime in our case to prevent radiation retinopathy and neovascular glaucoma is the use of Anti-VEGF every two month, (Regeneron Pharmaceuticals, Inc, Tarrytown, NY, intravitreal ziv-aflibercept 1.25 mg / 0.05 ml) alternating with corticosteroids intravitreal every two month (Sooft s.p.a., Fermo, Italy, Vitreal S 0.1ml).
+The twelve-month results did not show any radiation retinopathy until now.
 The rise in eye pressure is due to the phacomorphic angel closure for which a surgery is already scheduled.